HadrienG2/3photons-julia/Porting_Notes.md

 statements in general, and ML-style exhaustive pattern matching in particular.

-It feels wrong to type in long elif sequences, and have them terminated with an `else` that throws an exception because without that I have no way to know when I messed up consistency between the enum declaration and my switch statement.
+It feels wrong to type in long elif sequences, and have them terminated with an `else` that throws an exception, just because without that I would have no way to know when I messed up consistency between the enum declaration and my poor man's switch statement.

 ### Callable typing constraints?